How to Maximize Your Savings When Interest Rates Are Rising

 Interest-rate risk is a valid concern whenever CDs are involved.
 Since you’re locking your money at a certain rate for an extended period of time, you’re afraid that you’ll miss out on higher rates when rates begin to rise.

 Therefore, go right ahead and open the CD with highest rate available now.
 It’s much better than letting your money sit around doing nothing.
-Use MyBankTracker’s CD rate comparison page to help you with that decision.
+Compare CD rates to help you with that decision.

 If you are truly wary about significant rate hikes, you should open a bump-up CD.
-This type of CD usually offers one rate-increase — to be used you believe that the market rate is significantly higher.
-Ally Bank and CIT Bank are two popular online banks that offer bump-up CDs.
+This type of CD usually offers one rate-increase -- to be used you believe that the market rate is significantly higher.

 Again, don’t let the fear of rate hikes deter you from saving now.
 Firstly, get that online savings account to maximize the interest return on your free cash.
 If do nothing else, at least do that.

-If you want to earn a little more interest, open a CD without too much fear of rate hikes because those rate hikes will come small and slowly — you won’t miss out on too much interest in the short term.
+If you want to earn a little more interest, open a CD without too much fear of rate hikes when you use the mentioned strategy to ensure that you're earning the highest CD rates at all times.